 Yamaska has good tolerance to powdery mildew (Podosphaera aphanis).
 Plants are moderately susceptible to the six North American Eastern races of red core (Phytophthora fragariae).
 Semi-resistant to leaf scorch, leaf blight and leaf spot has been observed.
 Good tolerance to grey mould (Botrytis cinerea) fruit rot was noted in trial evaluations.

 Yamaska is recommended in areas where the climate is similar to that in the strawberry production areas of Quebec, Canada.
 It is useful where there is a need to extend the strawberry season.

-Yamaska Community (EU) Plant Variety Rights (Grant No. EU13337).
+Yamaska is protected under Community (EU) Plant Variety Rights Grant No. EU 13337.
 The propagation and sale of plants, or parts of plants, of Yamaska without a licence is prohibited.
 Only Propagation Licence holders can propagate and receive propagation grade material (and not Sales or Growing-on Transformation Licence holders).
 Yamaska is available from the following licensed propagators:

 Propagation Licence Holders

 Sales Licence Holders (Commercial Growers)

 Sales Licence Holders (Amateur/Garden Market ONLY)